- Born: 1966

 The Psathas family entered the restaurant business and John grew up in a small New Zealand town, Taumaranui.
 He then went to college in the city of Napier – where he developed a strong interest in music.
 He left college early to study piano and composition at Victoria University of Wellington.
 In 1988 John’s parents and sister (Tania) returned to Greece permanently.
 His parents live in Nea Michaniona.
 After completing his Master’s degree, John studied and worked for 2 years in the USA and in Belgium.
 Before returning to New Zealand in 1994 where he has lectured at Victoria University’s School of Music (now the New Zealand School of Music) ever since.
-He recently achieved the status of Associated Professor.
+He is now Professor of Composition.

 John Psathas, is now one of New Zealand’s most internationally acclaimed composers.
 With performances in venues from Windsor Castle to Kalamazoo, Jakarta to Bermuda, Japan to Alaska, and Hong Kong to Tel Aviv, he has established and maintains an international reputation.
 His music is heard worldwide and is regularly performed throughout Europe, America, Australasia, and Asia.